agravelot/BootloaderChanger-g2/README.md

 LS980     |         	   	    |                    |          	 	   		 |
 VS980     |        	   	      |                    |          		   		 |

-* Not in github, please wait
+(*) Not in github, please wait

+Yes i made this mode on Windows, no joke.